loreanvictor/gleit/README.md

 # GLEIT

-super easy interactive html animations, based on vertical scroll, mouse position, etc. checkout [here](https://loreanvictor.github.io/gleit/) for some demo of cool interactive animations built with **GLEIT**.
+super easy interactive html animations, based on vertical scroll, mouse position, etc. [checkout this page](https://loreanvictor.github.io/gleit/) for a demo of some cool interactive animations built with **GLEIT**.

 ## how to install